ibm-cloud-docs/vpc/file_storage_vpc_about.md

 Encryption in transit is not supported for {{site.data.keyword.bm_is_short}}.
 {: restriction}

+## IAM roles for creating and managing shares, accessor bindings, and mount targets
+{: #fs-vpc-iam}

+{{site.data.keyword.filestorage_vpc_short}} requires IAM permissions for role-based access control.
+Depending on your assigned role, you can create and manage file shares.
+For more information, see [IAM roles and actions for File Storage for VPC](/docs/account?topic=account-iam-service-roles-actions#is.share-roles).

+For more information, see the [best practices for assigning access](/docs/account?topic=account-account_setup#account_setup).
+For the complete IAM process, which includes inviting users to your account and assigning Cloud IAM access, see the [IAM getting started tutorial](/docs/account?topic=account-iamoverview).
+{: tip}

 ## Sharing file share data between accounts and services
 {: #fs-cross-account-mount}